Update cookies preferences

 There are two ways of managing network user logins into the application: the strict and non-strict mode (see the "Strict mode of network users login into the application requiring the use of both name and password" configurator).

-In the case of non-strict mode, the $NOUSER_NET user is used for each network request with no name and password (not logged user) see Example of non-strict Web setup.
+In case of non-strict mode, the $NOUSER_NET user is used for each network request with no name and password (not logged user) see Example of non-strict Web setting.

 Creating the PmUser object while evaluating the request permission: